MbogoriL/text-summarization/README.md

 # text-summarization
-Independent project on text-summarization with news articles
+Independent project on text-summarization with subset of articles from International Reuters